dbeley/tuberank/README.md

 - DONE Display video ratings + reviews
 - Display number of ratings + rating in a better way (top of the page, stars, separate box)
 - Display duration
+- Display related videos with the same tags
+- Display "list this video is in" with best lists where the video is

 ### Channel list page
 - Add sorting mechanism (alphabetical, chronological, popular, indexed, best rated, etc.)